kr-colab/disperseNN/README.md

 - `maxgens` - number of generations to run simulation.
 - `OUTNAME` - prefix to name output files.

+Note: after running SLiM for a fixed number of generations, the simulation is still not complete, as many trees will likely not have coalesced still.
+We usually finish the simulation backwards in time using mspime, e.g., "recapitation".
+This can either be done before training (recommended; see example below) or during training using the `recapitate` flag.

 Simulation programs other than SLiM may be used to make training data, as long as the output is processed into tensors of the necessary shape.
 Given the strict format of the input files, we do not recommend users attempt to generate training data from sources other than SLiM.